 Awareness is the key

-Healthcare was and is always meant for the better of humanity but vested interest of few has turned it into a money making business by playing with the life of those who put blind faith in them.
+Healthcare was and is always meant for the better of humanity but vested interest of few has turned it into a money-making business by playing with the life of those who put blind faith in them.
 There is a need of more awareness and even strict laws that can if not fully remove then at least have some control over all the wrong practices going on in the health sector.
-Efforts are needed not just from the Government side but also from patient side who should become more aware about the health industry.
+Efforts are needed not just from the Government side but also from the patient side who should become more aware of the health industry.